Boxing Tools: 11 Must Have Items – Garage Gym Builder

 Once you are done punching and kicking around, you need to have a proper stretching session, to ease the pressure from your muscles and minimize the aching you will feel after a good punching workout.
 Most stretching exercises are done on the floor, and you need a good mat that will cushion your body from the hard floor.Read more

 The Square36 Mat is large and versatile, able to withstand both intense cardio sessions and simple stretching exercises.
 It can even stand under a punching bag to cushion your feet.
 It does come only in the pink color, but the color of the mat shouldn’t worry you, since you need it to function well, and it will do precisely that.
 You can both use and not use your shoes on this mat; the choice is yours.
 There are different sizes available too.
-The mat comes with a reusable storage bag and two velcro storage straps, so you can put the mat away safely when you are not using it.
+These kinds of boxing tools come with a reusable storage bag and two velcro storage straps, so you can put the mat away safely when you are not using it.
 The mat is made out of non-toxic high-density foam, backed by a lifetime warranty.
 The foam lowers the noise, cushions your feet and softens the impact forces, keeping both you and your floor safe from damage.

 8. CAP Barbell Olympic